 AKRF is now analyzing the recovered human remains and artifacts in our New York City laboratory.

-Collaboration with Community and Government Leaders
+Collaboration with community and government leaders

 The Archaeological Recovery Work Plan was developed in coordination with the Harlem African Burial Ground Initiative, New York City Landmarks Preservation Commission, and other parties.
 The site was managed by Armand Corporation.